younes-ghorbany/dotFiles/README.md

 # Dotfiles

-A collection of my personal configuration files to set up and maintain a consistent development environment.
+A collection of my personal configuration files.

 ## Requirements